 Lauren Prentiss spent a long time living between extremes - having spent the last 10 years splitting time during the year teaching middle school science at MS247 in New York City with summers in northern Wisconsin.
 She is from Colorado originally and received her undergraduate degree with majors in Environmental Science and Ecology & Biodiversity along with minors in Geography and Leadership Studies from the University of Denver.
 Her masters degree in adolescent education is from Pace University in New York City.
 Teaching in a high need public school as part of Teach For America gave Lauren deep insights into the value of education and specifically outdoor experiential learning for all children.
 While in the classroom Lauren built partnerships with Columbia University and had her students working with PhD candidates on joint projects.
 She also took students camping every fall and spring in Massachusetts at a camp very similar to the Discovery Center.
 Outside of the classroom Lauren was a Master Teacher with Math for America and a National Teacher Fellow with Hope Street Group in Washington DC.
 Since having her son she and her husband now spend time throughout the year in Denver and Manitowish Waters.
 She continues to consult as a teacher coach while at home raising her son.

-- Self-employed Entrepreneur for 35 years returning injured worker to work; assisting employers in modifying jobs; representing SS disability claimants; served on rehab team with clinics.
+- Self-employed Entrepreneur for 35 year; returned injured workers to work; assisted employers in modifying jobs; represented Social Security disability claimants; served on rehabilitation teams with clinics.

-- Dedicated NLDC volunteer; Saynor Lioness Club; Coordinator Salvation Army Bell Ringers for Sayner, St. Germain, Boulder Junction.
-Star Lake Chain of Lakes; Ruffed Grouse Society Committee member; VISTA volunteer, Habitat for Humanity; Certified Master Naturalist
+- Certified Master Naturalist and dedicated NLDC volunteer; Coordinator Salvation Army Bell Ringers for Sayner, Star Lake, St. Germain, and Boulder Junction.
+Chain of Lakes Ruffed Grouse Society Com mittee member; past VISTA and Habitat for Humanity volunteer.

 - Milwaukee Institute of Technology; University of Wisconsin – Milwaukee